-The Hearing Officer will send written notice to the Complainant, Respondent, and Title IX Coordinator, setting forth the determination and the sanctions to be imposed (if any).
+The decision maker will send written notice to the Complainant, Respondent, and Title IX Coordinator, setting forth the determination and the sanctions to be imposed (if any).
 The written notice will conform to the requirements of 34 C.F.R. § 106.45, which includes:

-- > Identification of the allegations; - > A description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - > Findings of fact supporting the determination; - > Conclusions regarding the application of the Policy to the facts; - > A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the UAT imposes on the Respondent, and whether remedies designed to restore or preserve equal access to UAT's education program or activity will be provided by UAT to the Complainant; and - > The procedures and permissible bases for the Complainant and Respondent to appeal.
+- (1) identification of the allegations; - (2) a description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, and methods used to gather other evidence; - (3) findings of fact supporting the determination; - (4) conclusions regarding the application of the Policy to the facts; - (5) a statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the UAT imposes on the Respondent, and whether remedies designed to restore or preserve equal access to UAT's education program or activity will be provided by UAT to the Complainant; and - (6) the procedures and permissible bases for the Complainant and Respondent to appeal.

-13. APPEALS
+12.2 APPEALS